Ransomware, a type of malicious software or malware, is designed to deny access to computer systems or sensitive data until ransom is paid.

 In many cases, victims don't report ransomware attacks to law enforcement, creating an artificially low ransomware count.

 In recent years, estimates of the number of ransomware attacks has reached 204.24 million.
+However, the scope of attacks continue to grow as more attack vectors surface.

 This article provides many ransomware examples from 1989 to the present and discusses the most significant ransomware attacks and their variants.